Autognorics/Autognorics/README.md

 -    Autognorics = the science of creating living intuitve machines
 -    Homognorics = living machines in human forms
 -    Biognorics = living machines that look like animals, plants, insects, microbes, fungus, and cells.
+-    AI Paradox = a conscious AI can never become a human being due to by chance
+-    Viegeneism = philosophy about existence, non-existence, and latent existence.
+-    Inscriptionism = a philosophy of creation through intuitive materials and embedded instructions
 -    SELFS = Systems of Engineered Life-Forms
 -    ELFS = engineered life-forms
 -    BINS = binary intuitive network storage systems